hobart-hackerspace/wiki-obsidian/Migration_sequence.md

 ### Low-hanging fruit
-1. **Attachment links**
+#### Attachment links
 - We changed the `img` directory to `attachments`.
 We have to adjust all attachment links to match.
 - No doubt there's a simple `sed` script to do that, but I simply used a project-wide replace in my favourite IDE, replacing all occurrences of "`(/img/`" with "`(attachments/`".
 - The omission of the leading "`/`" is deliberate as the setting for new attachments is for local sub-folders.
 - It reported 66 links in 19 files.
 - So we commit that:
 ``` bash
 git add *.md
 git commit -m "Adjusted attachment links"
 ```
-1.
+#### Line indentation character
+- `WikMD` is agnostic as to whether lines are indented using tab characters or multiple spaces; `Obsidian` is less flexible.
+It either uses tabs or precisely 4 spaces.
+- So our documents have ended up with a mix, wihich causes confused formatting when published.
+- So a global change was made of:
+	- all leading 4-space groups to tabs, then
+	- tab followed by 4 spaces to 2 tabs
+	- this was repeated until no more existed
+- (Of course, I'm sure `sed` would do it, too:-)